raziqimtiaz/INFM600_RA/README.md

 Established_Communities.csv

-This is the focal dataset used for this assignment.It primarily represents different types of community establishments across the Howard County by location.
+This is the focal dataset used for this assignment.
+It primarily represents different types of community establishments across the Howard County by location.
 The communities are categorized into Low density residential, Medium density residential, High density residential, Mixed Use, New Town, Office/Commercial and Rural residential.
 Citation: Howard County, Maryland. (n.d.).
 Established Communities [Data set].
 Retrieved from https://data.howardcountymd.gov/ Date accessed: 10/25/2015

 Sports_Fields.csv